alttch/eva3/doc/tutorial/tut_uc.rst

        "virtual": false
     }

 The sensor is ready.
-It doesn't require any passive update script since it's state is updated with SNMP traps by the equpment.
+It doesn't require any passive update script since its state is updated with SNMP traps by the equipment.

 Connecting a hall light
 -----------------------

 So, now we have to connect the lamp to Denkovi IP-16R relay.
-Connect it similarly to the ventilation:
+Connect it similarly to ventilation:

 .. code-block:: bash